quat1024/BotaniaTweaks/README.md

 A little mod containing tweaks to Botania.
 Mainly focused around adding more configuration options, tiny conveniences, increasing the challenge, or just silly things.
 All tweaks are configurable.

-Some patches use an ASM coremod; these are marked with a « symbol in the below list.
-Please yell at me if you get VerifyErrors so I can fix it.

 Current features:
 * mana fluxfields you can tweak to match your modpack's FE ecosystem
 * use dispensers on glass bottles in the End to make Ender Air *(tentative mechanic)*
 * crafttweakable agglomeration plate
-  * with a custom multiblock
+  * with a custom multiblock, too!
   * option to consume or replace the blocks in the multiblock
   * jei support *(that's only KINDA broken!)*
 * POTATIC EXPANSION: